BAK2K3/covid-dashboard/README.md

 #### Logo

-The "Logo" (the page's primary heading) is presented centrally at the top of the page at all times.
+The Logo (the page's primary heading) is presented centrally at the top of the page at all times.
 It is isolated in its own container for consistent visibility.
 It establishes the theme of the project, and is consistent with the rest of the website's design choices.

 #### Splash Screen

-A Splash Screen is presented to the user while the data initially loads; while this is present, only the "Logo" is visible.
+A Splash Screen is presented to the user while the data initially loads; while this is present, only the Logo is visible.

 #### Navigation Toggler

 Once the data is loaded, a Navigation Toggler appears, with a Section Container attached underneath.
 All tabs are initially deselected, and the Section Container contains a website overview (Information Section).

-Once the user selects a tab from the toggler, the Information Section is removed from view, and the relevant HTML is generated, hidden, and/or displayed for the requested visualisation section.
+Once the user selects a tab from the toggler, the Information Section is removed from view, and the relevant HTML is generated, hidden, and/or displayed for the requested Visualisation Section.

 #### Section Container